Alligator/jqawk/README.md

 Mary
 ```

+Use `!~` to invert the match.

 ## Functions

-Functions can be defined along with rules:
+Functions can be defined at the same level as rules:

 ```awk
 function pay(rate, hours) {